-Bullying is a repeated aggressive behavior done by a person in a position of power, deliberately intimidate, abuse or threat another person in order to hurt them physically or emotionally.
+Bullying is a repeated aggressive behavior done by a person in a position of power, who deliberately intimidates, abuses, or threatens another person in order to hurt them physically or emotionally.

-Cyberbullying is the act of bullying done in digital world.
-It happens through messages, emails, social media… anywhere and anytime of the day, when the young people have access to internet and are online.
-Cyberbullying is a recent problem with the increase number of people using the Internet.
+Cyberbullying is the act of bullying done in the digital world.
+It happens through messages, emails, social media… anywhere and any time of the day, when young people have access to the internet and are online.
+Cyberbullying is a recent problem with the increased number of people using the Internet.
 Therefore it may remain not well understood.
-Some of the most important characteristics of cyber bullying are: being repetitive, being intentional, and the imbalance of power.
-The cyberbully makes use of digital technologies to harass, threat or humiliate someone else.
+Some of the most important characteristics of cyberbullying are: being repetitive, being intentional, and the imbalance of power.
+The cyberbully makes use of digital technologies to harass, threaten, or humiliate someone else.

-The internet is an increasingly important part of everyday for people now.
-It’s a global network of billions devices, connecting everyone all around the word and giving instant access to an enormous amount of information.
-For getting to the internet world, all you have to do is a click, go online and you’re there.
+The internet is an increasingly important part of every day for people now.
+It’s a global network of billions of devices, connecting everyone all around the world and giving instant access to an enormous amount of information.
+To get to the internet world, all you have to do is click, go online and you’re there.
 Now think of bullying on the internet…

-These are some of aspects that make cyberbullying on the internet much more complicated and different than in person bullying:
+These are some of the aspects that make cyberbullying on the internet much more complicated and different than in-person bullying:

-In cyberbullying on the internet the identity of the bully is often hidden from the victim as he can make fake identities (fake email account or social media profile) this makes confrontation impossible and makes the victim feel powerless.
+In cyberbullying on the internet the identity of the bully is often hidden from the victim as he can make fake identities (fake email accounts or social media profiles) this makes confrontation impossible and makes the victim feel powerless.

 Lack of supervision

-Even though some platforms have provided limits on usage of certain words and pictures while online, there is still no supervision on texting or emailing.
+Even though some platforms have provided limits on the usage of certain words and pictures while online, there is still no supervision on texting or emailing.
 No one can block all the ways a cyberbully may attack the victim.
-Due to Ditch and Label’s report in 2017, 78% of young people are using Instagram and 42% of them experience cyberbullying there.
+According to Ditch and Label’s report in 2017, 78% of young people are using Instagram, and 42% of them experience cyberbullying there.
 It clearly shows that cyberbullies feel free to go after victims and harm them.

 Being public and permanent